wolfgangj/bone-lisp/README.md

 ## What?

-*Note: If you were looking for the great [Bones Scheme Compiler](http://www.call-with-current-continuation.org/bones/), that's a different project.*

-*Note: This software is currently in alpha status (but getting closer to beta).*

 Bone is an interpreter for a lexically scoped Lisp-1.
 It is based on immutable values and does tail-call elimination.
 The special feature that distinguishes it from other Lisps is the *semi-automatic memory management*: